ZERO-94/Team20-Flutter-Project/README.md

 ```bash
   flutter run
 ```
-**Remember to choose your device, our application only run on _Android_**
+**Remember to choose your device, our application only run on _Android_!**

 ## Features

 - Calculate BMI score base on your informations.

-    We get the the information from user includes age, gender, height, weight and working level to calculate BMI The formula that we use: (weight)/(height * height)
+    We get the the information from user includes age, gender, height, weight and working level to calculate BMI.

+    The formula that we use: (weight)/(height * height).

     With:
      - height: cm
      - weight: kg
 - Calculate BMR score you need everyday, help you to prepare meals everyday.
+    We get the the information from user includes age, gender, height, weight and working level to calculate BMI.

+    The formula that we use:
+     - Male: 66 + (13.7 * weight) + (5 * height) - (6.8 * age)
+     - Female: 655 + (9.6 * weight) + (1.8 * height) - (4.7 * age)

+    With:
+     - height: cm
+     - weight: kg
 - List of delicious dishes for breakfast, lunch, dinner, snacks with their recipes and ingredients.
+You can add them in "my kitchen" to calculate the amount of kcal that you have consumed.
-- Keep track of your calorie intake
+- Keep track of your calorie intake and your meal.

 ## Authors